Maureen Lipman

+Lipman has been nominated for seven Olivier Awards across categories commending acting in plays, musicals and comedy, winning in 1984 for See How They Run.
+On film, Lipman was BAFTA nominated for Educating Rita (1983) and has also appeared in The Wildcats of St Trinian's (1980), Carry On Columbus (1992), Solomon & Gaenor (1999) and The Pianist (2002).
+On television, Lipman had prominent roles in Agony (1979–1981), Smiley's People (1982), Eskimo Day (1996) and Ladies of Letters (2009–2010).
+Since 2018, she has starred in Coronation Street as Evelyn Plummer.

 Early life and education

-Lipman was born on 10 May 1946 in Hull, East Riding of Yorkshire, England, the daughter of Maurice Julius Lipman and Zelma Pearlman.
+Lipman was born on 10 May 1946 in Kingston upon Hull, East Riding of Yorkshire, England, the daughter of Maurice Julius Lipman and Zelma Pearlman.
 Her father was a tailor; he used to have a shop between the Ferens Art Gallery and Monument Bridge.
 Lipman grew up Jewish and found post-war Hull a welcoming place for the Jewish community.
 She lived in Northfield Road, Hull and attended Wheeler Primary School.
+The family later moved to The Greenway in Anlaby Park.

-Lipman then attended Newland School for Girls in Hull, and became interested in performing as a youth; she performed in school shows, attended an early Beatles concert, and watched Elizabeth Taylor's Butterfield 8 fifteen times.
+Lipman then attended Newland School for Girls in Hull, and in her youth became interested in performing.
+She performed in school productions, attended an early Beatles concert, and watched Elizabeth Taylor's Butterfield 8 fifteen times.
 Her first performances at home included impersonations of Alma Cogan; "a nice Jewish girl, she was big in our house", and she was encouraged into an acting career by her mother, who used to take her to the pantomime and push her onto the stage.

 Lipman trained at the London Academy of Music and Dramatic Art.